Confused about what kind of earplugs are best for swimming? Here’s what you need to know about choosing the best pair to keep your ears dry.

 Quite simply, they work the best.
 Hands down.
-And they are dirt cheap, making them about as good an ear plug as you can ask for.
+And they are dirt cheap, making them about as good a swimming earplug as you can ask for.

 Oddly, none of the pharmacies or sporting stores carry them where I live, so I consistently have to buy them online via Amazon.

-If you do end up getting a pair, double check that you are getting the Pillow Soft Silicone Earplugs.
+If you do end up getting a pair, double-check that you are getting the Pillow Soft Silicone Swimmers Earplugs.

 Mack’s also produces other kinds of earplugs, with packaging that looks exactly the same, so make sure you are getting your chlorinated hands on the Pillow Soft Silicone plugs.

 You can buy a 6-pack (12 plugs in total) and load up for months of swimming with confidence and dry-ears.
 Boom.

 - Best Swimmer’s Earplugs for Children